Deborah Malster Counsellor and Psychotherapist MA, BSc, Dip, MBACP (Accred)

-I am an experienced qualified counsellor and have experience of working with adults, older adults and young people (18-24) from various cultural and social backgrounds within the NHS, private, public and voluntary sectors.
-I work with clients in many areas such as trauma, disability, abuse, depression, anxiety, bereavement, acute, chronic and terminal illness, sexual health and sexuality, ageing, low self-esteem, altered body-image, low confidence, addictions, bullying, relationship issues and work concerns.
+I am an experienced qualified counsellor and have experience of working with adults, older adults and young people (18-24) within the NHS, private, public and voluntary sectors.
+I work with clients in many areas such as trauma, disability, abuse, depression, anxiety, feeling sad, bereavement, acute, chronic and terminal illness, sexual health and sexuality, ageing, low self-esteem, altered body-image, low confidence, addictions, bullying, relationship issues and work concerns.

-I currently work in the NHS and have a small private practice.
+I currently work in a palliative care team within the NHS and have a small private practice.

 I am an accredited and registered member with the British Association for Counselling and Psychotherapy (BACP) and adhere to their Ethical Framework for Good Practice in Counselling and Psychotherapy.